Micrixalus kottigeharensis

-Micrixalus kottigeharensis (commonly known as Kottigehar dancing frog or Kottigehar torrent frog) is a species of frog in the family Micrixalidae.
+Micrixalus kottigeharensis (commonly known as Kottigehar dancing frog, Kottigehar bubble-nest frog or Kottigehar torrent frog) is a species of frog in the family Micrixalidae.
 It is endemic to the Western Ghats in Karnataka, India.
 It is one of the "Top 100 Evolutionarily Distinct and Globally Endangered (EDGE) Amphibians".
 The specific name means "from Kottigehara".
+The tadpoles of Micrixalus kottigeharensis are fossorial.
+Females have been observed excavating egg-laying cavities using their hind limbs, with recorded cavity depths of approximately 32 mm.

 Taxonomy

 Until 2014, both Micrixalus narainensis and Micrixalus swamianus were considered separate species, but have since been classified as junior synonyms of M. kottigeharensis based on phylogenetic analyses.

 Description

 Male Micrixalus kottigeharensis grow to a snout–vent length of 22–24 mm and females to 28–33 mm.